sartu01/dhkalign/docs/PRIVACY.md

 *Last Updated: September 2025*
 *This policy explains exactly what data we (don’t) collect, why, and how you stay in control.*

 See also: **[Security Policy](./SECURITY.md)** for threat model and infrastructure controls.
+> Canonical notice: The “Privacy Notice” at the bottom of this file reflects the current production behavior.
+The sections above are harmonized to match; any conflict should be resolved in favor of the Privacy Notice.

 ## 🎯 Our Privacy Commitment